wavefrontHQ/docs/pages/doc/maintenance_windows_managing.md

 You can extend the duration of a maintenance window.
 To extend one or more maintenance windows:

 1. Select **Browse > Maintenance Windows**.
-1. Check the checkboxes next to the maintenance windows to be extended.
+2. Select the check boxes next to the maintenance windows to be extended.
-1. Click the **Extend** dropdown and select the desired duration.
+3. Click the **Extend** drop-down menu and select the desired duration.
-1. Click the confirmation.

-To extend a single maintenance window, select the three dots on the left, click **Extend** and select the desired duration.
+To extend a single maintenance window, click the ellipsis icon on the left of the window, click **Extend** and select the desired duration.

 ### Closing a Maintenance Window

 You can close the window before it is scheduled to finish.
 To close one or more maintenance windows:

 1. Select **Browse > Maintenance Windows**.
-1. Check the checkboxes next to the maintenance windows to be closed.
+2. Select the check boxes next to the maintenance windows to be closed.
-1. Click the **Close** button.
+3. Click the **Close** button and confirm.
-1. Click the confirmation.

-To close a single maintenance window, select the three dots on the left, and click **Close**.
+To close a single maintenance window, click the ellipsis icon on the left of the window and click **Close**.

 ### Editing or Deleting a Maintenance Window

-To edit or delete a maintenance window, select the three dots on the left and click **Edit** or **Delete**.
+To edit or delete a maintenance window, click the ellipsis icon on the left of the window and click **Edit** or **Delete**.

 ## Excluding Sources from an Alert